chuyskywalker/jrm.cc/jrmcc/content/blog/vacuum-repair.md

 ![](/img/vacuum-repair/2021-03-31 17.25.47.jpg)
 _(Ok, I only had cell protectors for 21700 cells, so they are a bit large)_

 Insert them all into the holders in the same directionality as originally shown.
+I found that it was easier to insert all of them negative first and push it through.

 ![](/img/vacuum-repair/2021-03-31 17.27.16.jpg)